Gopal Gurunath Bewoor

-General Gopal Gurunath Bewoor PVSM (11 August 1916 – 24 October 1989) was a senior officer of the Indian Army who served as the 8th Chief of Army Staff, and later an Indian diplomat to Denmark.
+General Gopal Gurunath Bewoor (11 August 1916 – 24 October 1989) was a senior officer of the Indian Army who served as the 8th Chief of Army Staff, and later an Indian diplomat to Denmark.

-In a long service spanning four decades, Gen. Bewoor saw action during World War II and later was involved in Indian Army operations in Pakistan, including during the second war in 1965 as well as effectively commanding the southern command during the third war in 1971.
+In a long service spanning four decades, Gen. Bewoor saw action during World War II.
+He was also involved in Indian Army operations in Pakistan, including during the second war in 1965 as well as effectively commanding the southern command during the third war in 1971.
 He succeeded Field Marshal Sam Manekshaw as the army chief in January 1973 and following his retirement from the army, served as the Indian Ambassador to Denmark till 1979.

 In 1972, he was honoured with Padma Bhushan the third highest Indian civilian award.

 Family and education

 Born at Seoni on 11 August 1916 into Kannada Deshastha Brahmin family.
 Gopal Gurunath Bewoor was the son of Sir Gurunath Venkatesh Bewoor ICS and Rukmini Bewoor.
 He was educated at Colonel Brown Cambridge School, Dehradun, Prince of Wales Royal Indian Military College (RIMC), Dehradun in 1928 and later the Indian Military Academy.
 A part of the Kitchener section, Gopal was appointed Cadet Captain in 1934.
 He also won Lord Rawlinson's trophy during this time.